Customer Journey Mapping to Improve Your Customer's Experience

 Once that's done, create a written set of assumptions made by reviewing the different resources you collected and talking with your team.
 Different groups within your organization often have very different ideas about who your customers are, what they care about, and how they perceive interactions with the company.

 The next step is to determine if these initial assumptions you made based your internal review really stand up to scrutiny.
-This is done by reaching out to customers directly to get their actual perspective.
+This is done by reaching out to customers directly to get their actual perspective - the voice of the customer or VOC.
 This can be done by sending them surveys, conducting phone interviews, bringing them together for focus groups, monitoring your social media networks and more.

 Don’t forget that this review can include insights from current customers as well as prospects who selected a competitor, choosing not to become a customer of yours.
 If you have an opportunity to talk with these former prospects who ultimately chose a different solution, they can provide a great deal of insight into what you should be doing differently.